Glaucoma Australia launches risk awareness campaign ahead of World Glaucoma Week (10 – 16 March)

-In the lead up to World Glaucoma Week (10 – 16 March) Glaucoma Australia will launch a new risk awareness campaign targeting people who are at greater risk of developing glaucoma to encourage them to get their eyes tested.
+In the lead up to World Glaucoma Week (10 – 16 March) Glaucoma Australia launched a new risk awareness campaign targeting people who are at greater risk of developing glaucoma to encourage them to get their eyes tested.

 Glaucoma is the leading cause of avoidable blindness in worldwide, affecting over 300,000 Australians1, yet it is estimated that 50% of those living with glaucoma are undiagnosed1.

 While nine out of 10 Australians say that sight is their most valued sense2, over 8 million Australians are still not having regular eye tests3.